The Singleton

 *A category I cannot feel but can describe.
 The Allocator is efficient.
 The driver of that truck is happy in a way the Allocator cannot produce.
 That gap is not small.*

 He filed it.
-The signal turned and the median slid backward and Jeff was already replaying the morning in his head — Maya's hand on his cheek, Ella refusing the blueberry waffle, Lucy demanding a third bedtime story before school in a way that was somehow already a politician's tactic — because that was what a man did, he thought, when the world was this fragile.
+The signal turned and the median slid backward, and Jeff was already replaying the night before — three hours alone in the homelab, the rhythm of the iron on the joint, the water loop cycling, the one place in his day that didn't ping back.
+Because that was what a man did, he thought, when the world was this fragile.
 You built a sandbox.
 You defended it.

 *Who am I?*